 - Fellowship and fun with other children their own age.

 Because young children learn best through actual experiences, lessons in this program use stories, songs, dramatizations, finger plays, sensory activities, and Scripture and prayers in which participation is the primary component.
 A kindergarten class is a faith community – one that loves, cares, shares, helps and prays.
 The supportive and caring staff at St. Patrick’s School is part of what encourages the formation of Christian attitudes and the children’s faith response.

 Kindergarten has an extremely active filed trip program.
 Field trips are incorporated into the ongoing curriculum units and objectives to present real world experiences and broaden experiential backgrounds.
 They may be used as review or to augment and enhance recently acquired skills or learning.
 They may also be used as advanced teaching – to set the stage for upcoming curriculum units.

 In a typical school year Kindergarten filed trips could include visits to:

 - U.F.
 Center for Performing Arts/Dance Alive (theater experience)

 - Homosassa Springs State Wildlife Park

-- Dudley Farm As well as any community events or opportunity that lends itself to the learning experience.
+- Depot Park (end of year celebration), as well as any community events or opportunity that lends itself to the learning experience.